-- Student Learning Behaviour Checklists are distributed to all subject teachers - Behaviour support plans are designed in consultation with parents and student.
-Teachers are informed of Behaviour Improvement Targets through the K2 Behaviour Support Book.
-The targets are reviewed during the cycle - Students are withdrawn from some mainstream classes and receive intensive supports for a period of 6-8 weeks - Reintegration plans are drawn up by the BSC team and distributed to all teachers - The students will maintain a link with BSC via the Check and Connect programme.
+- Student Learning Behaviour Checklists are distributed to all subject teachers - Behaviour support plans are designed in consultation with parents/guardians and student Teachers are informed of Behaviour Improvement Targets through the K2 Behaviour Support Book.
+The targets are reviewed during the cycle - Students are withdrawn from some mainstream classes an receive intensive supports for a period of 6-8weeks - Reintegration plans are drawn up by the BSC team and distributed to all teachers - The students will maintain a link with BSC via the Check and Connect programme.